10 Mistakes in Website Design

 Solution:

-Subheadline: Expand the headline with a key benefit explanation.
+Subheadline: Expand on the headline with the key benefit.

-Supporting visuals: Show the product in action or an image that evokes an emotion related to the solution, rather than a generic "stock" photo.
+Visuals that support the story: Show the product in action or an image that evokes an emotion tied to the solution, not a generic stock photo.

 Primary CTA: A clear call to action must be visible immediately.

-Micro-example (Portfolio): Instead of the headline "Welcome to my site", a UX designer's portfolio should say: "I help SaaS companies reduce user churn through smart UX design."
+Micro-example (Portfolio): Instead of a heading "Welcome to my site," a UX designer's portfolio should say: "I help SaaS companies reduce churn through smart UX design."

 7. Poor readability and inaccessible typography

-Problem: The text on your site is small (e.g., 12px), the spacing is too tight, and the contrast is poor (e.g., light gray text on a white background).
-The result is a block of text that is physically taxing to read.
+Problem: The text on your site is tiny (for example, 12px), line spacing is too tight, and contrast is poor (for example, light gray letters on a white background).
+The result is a wall of text that is physically tiring to read.

-Consequence: People do not read.
-If they cannot read the description of your product or service, they will not buy.
-You are also harming users with visual impairments (accessibility) and SEO (users fleeing because they can’t read is a bad signal).
+Consequence: People don't read.
+If they can't read your product or service description, they definitely won't buy it.
+You also harm users with visual impairments (accessibility) and SEO (users who leave because they can't read are a bad signal).

 Solution:

-Font size: For body text (paragraphs), a minimum of 16px has become standard.
+Font size: For body text (paragraphs), 16px minimum has become the standard.

-Contrast: Use contrast checking tools (WCAG) to ensure text is readable.
+Contrast: Use contrast-checking tools (WCAG) to make sure the text is readable.

-Whitespace: Give the text "room to breathe".
-Adequate spacing between lines and paragraphs drastically improves readability.
+Whitespace: Let the text "breathe."
+Sufficient spacing between lines and paragraphs dramatically improves readability.

 Short paragraphs: Break up long blocks of text.
 Use subheadings, lists (like this one), and bold text to highlight key points.

 Problem: The user has found the product they want.
 They add it to the cart.
-They go through two steps of checkout, enter all their details, and only at the last step, before clicking "Pay", do they find out that the delivery cost is 800 dinars.
+They go through two checkout steps, enter all their details, and only on the final step, before clicking "Pay," do they learn that shipping costs 800 dinars.

-Consequence: Cart Abandonment.
-This is the primary reason people abandon purchases.
-They feel deceived.
-The same goes for hiding prices (B2B sites that insist on "Request a Quote" for everything) or hiding contact phone numbers.
+Consequence: Cart abandonment.
+This is the number one reason people give up on purchases.
+They feel cheated.
+The same applies to hiding prices (B2B sites that insist on "Request a quote" for everything) or hiding a contact phone number.

 Solution:

-Be transparent: Clearly display the delivery cost on the product page or offer a calculator.
+Be transparent: Clearly display shipping costs on the product page or offer a calculator.

 Contact: Make your contact phone number and email easily accessible (usually in the header or footer).
 This builds trust.

-If prices are complex, at least provide a "Starting from..." price range instead of hiding them completely.
+If pricing is complex, at least provide a "Starting from..." price range instead of hiding it completely.

 9. Aggressive and poorly timed pop-up windows

-Problem: Just as you’ve landed on the site, before you’ve even had a chance to read the headline, a pop-up covers your screen asking you to sign up for the newsletter.
+Problem: Just as you arrive on the site, before you even manage to read the headline, a full-screen pop-up appears asking you to sign up for the newsletter.

-Consequence: You interrupt the user’s intent.
-It’s like walking into a store and having the salesperson jump on you, asking for your phone number immediately.
-Most people will instinctively close the window, often taking the whole site down with them.
+Consequence: You interrupt the user's intent.
+It's like walking into a store and the salesperson immediately jumping on your back asking for your phone number.
+Most people will instinctively close the window, and often the whole site too.

 Solution:

-Always provide a clear and easy option to close (X).
+Always offer a clear and easy close option (X).

 10. Visual inconsistency and "chaos"

-Problem: On the homepage, buttons are blue and rounded.
+Problem: On the homepage, the buttons are blue and rounded.
 On the services page, they are green and square.
-You use five different fonts, and spacing between elements is random.
+You use five different fonts, and the spacing between elements is random.

-Consequence: The site appears unprofessional, amateurish, and unreliable.
-If you can’t even get your own site organized, how can the user trust that you can solve a serious problem for them (or safely deliver a product)?
-Inconsistency also confuses the user as they must constantly learn how the site operates on each new page.
+Consequence: The site looks unprofessional, amateurish, and unreliable.
+If you can't organize your own site, how will the user trust you to solve a serious problem for them (or safely deliver a product)?
+Inconsistency also confuses the user because they have to keep learning how the site works on every new page.

 Solution:

-Style Guide or Brand Book: Define clear rules before the design begins.
+Style Guide or Brand Book: Define clear rules before design begins.
 What are your primary fonts?
 What is the color palette?
-What are the buttons (primary, secondary)?
+What are the buttons like (primary, secondary)?

-Consistency: Adhere to these rules on every page.
-This builds brand recognition and instills trust.
+Consistency: Follow those rules on every page.
+This builds brand recognition and inspires trust.

 Your site is not an art gallery, but a sales machine

-The design of your site is never "finished".
+Your website design is never "finished."
 It is a living organism that must adapt to user behavior.

-Stop viewing design as a subjective thing ("I like this").
+Stop viewing design as something subjective ("I like this").
 Start seeing it as a measurable tool for achieving goals.
-Each of these 10 mistakes is not an aesthetic but a financial problem.
+Each of these 10 mistakes is not an aesthetic, but a financial problem.

-Go through your site today, but not as its owner, but as a tired, impatient customer who has five competing tabs open.
+Go through your site today, but not as its owner, rather as a tired, impatient buyer who has five competitor tabs open.
 Be brutally honest.
-Every "friction" you find is money slipping out of your pocket.
-Optimizing your site for sales begins the moment you stop admiring the design and start measuring it.
+Every "friction" you find is money leaking out of your pocket.
+Optimizing a website for sales begins the moment you stop admiring the design and start measuring it.

-Is your site working for you or against you?
+Does your site work for you or against you?

-You might be losing customers right now without even knowing it.
-Don’t guess.
-Request a professional UX and CRO analysis and discover the exact "gaps" in design that are costing you conversions.
+You may be losing customers right now and not even know it.
+Don't guess.
+Request a professional UX and CRO analysis and discover the exact design "holes" that are costing you conversions.

 Schedule a free 30-minute site analysis